 Julie Darling Donuts – we loved this adorable donut spot in Chattanooga and found some new favorites.
 We tried the pancakes and bacon, Oreo flavored, and cookies and cream (our favorite).
 They also have donut sundaes and Do-ssants (donut + croissant, yum).
 We’ll save those for next time.

 Clumpies Ice Cream – this is THE place to go for ice cream in Chattanooga and there are several locations around the city (we went to the one near Coolidge Park).
 Flavors run the gamut from traditional (Cookie Dough) to the unique Firecracker (tutti frutti topped with Pop Rocks).
 They’re all refreshing and you pay based on weight, not per scoop.
 The kids asked to return every day.

 Frothy Monkey – this coffee shop/restaurant is open all hours of the day, but we stopped by for breakfast.
 The oatmeal was delicious and the biscuits and gravy were to die for!
-Know that the portion sizes are big, so take that into account when ordering.
+Know that the portion sizes are big, so consider that when ordering.

-Lupi’s Pizza Pies – this place has an eclectic vibe, with a friendly staff and delicious made to order pizza, calzones, and lasagna.
-Located on Broad Street, not far from the Tennessee Aquarium, it’s a good spot for lunch or dinner.
+Lupi’s Pizza Pies – this place has an eclectic vibe, with a friendly staff and delicious made-to-order pizza, calzones, and lasagna.
+Located on Broad Street, not far from the Tennessee Aquarium, this was one of our favorite Chattanooga downtown restaurants.